Five Building Blocks for Award-Winning Show Design

 • Share – Alumni often will share life lessons they learned in choir.
 I advise directors to provide opportunities for this sharing by allowing students to tell each other what they are learning from the text, from the plot, or this year’s choir experience.

 Keith Stevens, Technical Designer, John Burroughs Powerhouse (CA)

-Several things are considered while we plan our backdrops and effects.
-First, we evaluate the venues that we will be performing in, the size of the stage (width, depth, and height), and the dimensions of the entrances (including possible elevators).
-We ask ourselves how we will transport the equipment?
-We determine electrical wattage and number of amps.
-We ask if they will allow atmosphere (HAZE) compressed gas, fire extinguishers (co2), dry ice (fog) and confetti.
-Just as importantly, we learn how long we will have to set up and breakdown, and if they will assist.
+We consider several things in planning our backdrops and effects.
+First, we evaluate the venues that we will be performing in, the size of the stage—width, depth, and height—and the dimensions of the entrances, including possible elevators.
+We ask ourselves how we will transport the equipment, and we determine electrical wattage and number of amps.
+We ask if the venue will allow atmosphere compressed gas (HAZE), fire extinguishers (co2), dry ice (fog) and confetti.
+Just as importantly, we learn how long we will have to set up and breakdown, and if workers at the venue will assist.
 We ask if riser setup will count in our time, if we will encounter a union house, and if there are steps.
 This is just a partial list of items that goes through our minds when designing a production.

 Through the year I often find myself daydreaming, staring at something on the street (a billboard, some new lighting effect, etc.) that catches my eye.
 I look at it in a way that few probably do.
 Will that work on stage?
 How will it look?
 Will it fit?
 How fast can we set it up and break it down?
 I look forward to going to professional musicals and CIR QUE types of shows just so I can see what they are using.
 Sometimes I just watch in awe and wonder, “What if?”

 Terry Voss, Director, Company of Singers (MN)